 How Much Should You Spend On An Engagement Ring?

-The Depression years were tough on everyone.
-De Beers, the world’s largest diamond cartel, controlled 60% of the market.
-Profits were down significantly.
-They needed a great idea.
-Enter the “engagement promotion.”
-They pushed out advertising that featured a woman with a diamond ring and the simple message, “Is she worth a month’s salary to you?”
+The Depression hit everyone hard, including De Beers—the world’s largest diamond cartel controlling 60% of the market.
+With profits plummeting, they desperately needed a breakthrough strategy.
+Thus began the “engagement promotion.”
+Their advertising featured women wearing diamond rings with a provocative question: “Is she worth a month’s salary to you?”

 - Rent / Mortgage Payments